-Rule 20 Unauthorized recording: A student shall not record, videotape or photograph on school property or at a school function without permission from the administration.
+Rule 19 Unauthorized recording: A student shall not record, videotape, or photograph on school property or at a school function without permission from the administration.

-Rule 21 Gambling: Students shall not engage in card playing or promote games of chance, placing of bets, or risk anything of value, on school grounds or at school-sponsored or related functions.
+Rule 20 Gambling: Students shall not engage in card playing or promote games of chance, placing of bets, or risk anything of value, on school grounds or at school-sponsored or related functions.

-Rule 22 Unauthorized or Unsupervised Areas: Students may not be in areas for which they have not been authorized or areas that are unsupervised.
+Rule 21 Unauthorized or Unsupervised Areas: Students may not be in areas for which they have not been authorized or areas that are unsupervised.

-Rule 23 Trespassing: A student shall not be on school property without proper school personnel authorization.
+Rule 22 Trespassing: A student shall not be on school property without proper school personnel authorization.
 A student who has been expelled, suspended out of school, or on removal from school or activity shall not enter onto school property.
 Such an act would be trespassing.

-Rule 24 Repeated Offender: A student shall not be a repeated offender of the rules of student handbook.
+Rule 23 Repeated Offender: A student shall not be a repeated offender of the rules of student handbook.
 If a student consistently breaks the rules, they will be considered a Section 2 offender, which may result in expulsion.

-Rule 25 Inappropriate Display of Affection: Students shall refrain from displays of affection.
+Rule 24 Inappropriate Display of Affection: Students shall refrain from displays of affection.
 Students are not to hug, kiss or demonstrate other similar acts of affection.

-Rule 26 Safety Violations: Students must follow all safety rules and regulations set forth by the school/CT labs.
+Rule 25 Safety Violations: Students must follow all safety rules and regulations set forth by the school/CT labs.
 Uniforms, safety gear and all other regulations must be followed.
+Students must wear their ID badge at all times.
+Opening an outside door for any reason would fall into this category.
 Failure to do so may result in disciplinary action.